nathan-analytics/chicago-bike-demand-analysis/README.md

 └── README.md
 ```

-—

-## What This Project Demonstrates

-- Ability to build a full analytics pipeline from raw data to dashboard
-- Experience integrating multiple real-world data sources (weather, events, trip data)
-- Strong feature engineering and data aggregation at scale
-- Proficiency in SQL, Python, and BI tools
-- Ability to translate complex analysis into clear business decisions

 ---

 ## Key Takeaway

-Bike demand is primarily driven by weather conditions, with temperature and precipitation acting as the strongest predictors.
+Bike demand is driven primarily by weather, with events acting as a secondary amplifier.

-Events influence demand only when combined with favorable conditions.

-These insights can be directly used to improve forecasting, operational planning, and resource allocation.
+Combining external and internal data provides a significantly more accurate view of demand and enables better operational decision-making.